Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 ( **Experimental: input types can be supplied from another action in a callable** )
 - local and group states
 - boardcell

+## None Value
+`none` is a special value that any type can have and it indicates the absence of the value for that specific attribute ( unassigned )

+the none value behaves differently than normal types in comparisons:
+- if two attributes with none value are confronted they will always be different `attribute1 = attribute2 => falls if attribute1 and attribute2 are none`
+- an attribute with none value is equals to a none literal `attribute == none -> true if attribute is none`
+- a none literal is equals to another none literal `none == none => true`

 # Expressions
 An expression is a combination of one operator and one or more operands.